dtinth/monetizer/README.md

 import { monetize } from 'monetizer'
 ```

+Extracted from [the Bemuse monorepo](https://github.com/bemusic/bemuse/tree/5af5512164561df8a4cc03796b409793a4f564a4/packages/monetizer) into a standalone repository.

 ## Project goals

 - Simple API to integrate with any frontend library or framework.